jobjo/jobjo.github.io/_posts/2020-09-20-type-safe-dependencies.md

 ## Limitations of the reader-monad

-A simple reader monad is just a function from some input type to some output type, and may be defined as:
+A simple reader-monad is just a function from some input type to some output type, and may be defined as:

 ```ocaml